 View more lash sets on Instagram @organictanfaceandbody

-*Fill Ins available only for those clients within a two week time frame of their last lash appointment OR with 50% of their lashes still in tact.
-If unsure if your lashes meet these guidelines, feel free to text the spa a picture of your lashes to 864-404-5170 and our lash artists will determine what standard you meet.
+*Fill-Ins for members are available only for those clients within a two-week time frame of their last lash appointment OR with 50% of their lashes still intact.
+If unsure if your lashes meet these guidelines, feel free to text the spa a picture of your lashes to 864.404-5170 and our lash artists will determine what standard you meet.

 >If your lash extensions need a correction, please notify us within 72 hours to correct any issues.
 After that time, a full Lash Fill in will be needed at the client’s expense.

 >Lash reservations required with a valid credit card.

 >Cancellations must be made within 48 hours or a 75% cancellation charge will apply.
 For no shows, the full amount of the service will be charged to your card on file.

 >If this is your FIRST time getting lash extensions, please call the spa for specific questions.
 In addition, our lash technician may speak to you prior to your appointment to consult with you.
 All lash technicians have full discretion on determining if you are a viable candidate for receiving lash extensions.
 This includes if you have a different type of lashes currently on your lashes.